zimmski/tavor/README.md

 Tavor provides [precompiled 64 bit Linux binaries](#precompiled).
 Other architectures are currently not supported, but might work.
 Please have a look at the [feature request section](#feature-request) if you need them to work or you want more binaries.

-If you do not want to use the [precompiled binaries](#precompiled) but instead want to compile Tavor from scratch, just follow the these steps (NOTE: All steps must execute without any errors):
+If you do not want to use the [precompiled binaries](#precompiled) but instead want to compile Tavor from scratch, just follow the these steps (Note: All steps must execute without any errors):

 1. Install and configure Go.